History of Provence: Provence under the House of Valois-Anjou

 In 1380, the ruling countess of Provence, queen Joanna I of Naples, adopted her distant cousin Louis I of Anjou, who was brother of the French king Charles V. When she died in 1392, two pretenders claimed to inherite Provence, Louis from the House of Valois-Anjou, and Charles of Naples, from the cadet branch of the Capetian House of Anjou.
 Thus, the Union of Aix (1382–1387) was formed, opposing Louis of Anjou.
 The conflict escalated into a war, leading to the separation of Nice, Puget-Théniers and Barcelonnette from Provence in 1388, and their attachment to the territories of House of Savoy.
-In time, Louis of Anjou gained controll over the rest of Provence and thereby founded the new dynasty, that would rule the region until 1481.
+In time, Louis of Anjou gained control over the rest of Provence and thereby founded the new dynasty, that would rule the region until 1481.

 The 15th century saw a series of wars between the Kings of Aragon and the Counts of Provence.
 In 1423 the army of Alphonse V of Aragon captured Marseille, and in 1443 captured Naples and forced its ruler, King René I of Naples, to flee.
 He eventually settled in one of his remaining territories, Provence.

 History and legend has given René the title "Good King René of Provence", though he only lived in Provence in the last ten years of his life, from 1470 to 1480, and his political policies of territorial expansion were costly and unsuccessful.
 Provence benefitted from population growth and economic expansion, and René was a generous patron of the arts, sponsoring painters Nicolas Froment, Louis Bréa, and other masters.
 He also completed one of the finest castles in Provence at Tarascon, on the Rhône.

 When René died in 1480, his title passed to his nephew Charles du Maine, who became the new count of Provence.
 One year later, in 1481, when Charles died, the region passed to king Louis XI of France, as a distinctive domain.
 Provence was legally united with France in 1486.